apache/griffin/griffin-doc/DQDiagrams.md

     - **DQCOUNTMetric**
       > A specific completeness metric that counts the number of non-missing values in a dataset.
+    - **DQNULLPERCENTAGEMetric**
+      > A specific completeness metric that counts the percentage of null values in a dataset.

 - **DQAccuracyMetric**
   > Measures the accuracy of data, ensuring that data values are correct and conform to a known standard.